kumuluz/kumuluzee-metrics/README.md

 ID and the metric name, all dot separated.
 Here is an example of a metric's name:
 `KumuluzEE.dev.metrics-sample.0_0_7.instance1.MemoryUsage`.

-### KumuluzEE Logs
+### Logs

-The metrics can be reported either through `kumuluzee-logs` or the JUL library.
-The module automatically picks the right logger based on what is included in the project.
+The metrics can be reported to the logs.
 To enable the Logs reporter, add the following dependency:

 ```xml
 <dependency>